Quantum Fluctuation Driven First-order Phase Transitions in Optical Lattices: The Coleman-Weinberg effective potential

 The minima of the effective potential actually give the true vacuum states with the quantum fluctuation corrections.
 Compared with the classical potential where the vacuum is right at the origin, the one-loop effective potential in Eq. (\ref{veff}) exhibits new vacua away from the origin.
-Hence, the quantum fluctuations indeed induce the breaking of the $U(1)\times U(1)$ symmetry.
 This can be shown in the three-dimensional and contour plots of the effective potential in Fig. \ref{fig:veff}.
 Without loss of generality we already simplified the effective potential by fixing the complex fields to their real directions so that the effective potential can be easily visualized in Fig. \ref{fig:veff}.
 That is, we take $\phi_1\rightarrow\phi_{1R}$ and $\phi_2\rightarrow\phi_{2R}$. $\phi_{1R}$ and $\phi_{2R}$ are real fields.

-In graph (a) and (b) of Fig. \ref{fig:veff} we set the interaction couplings $g_1=g_2$.
-For this specific case the vacua are degenerate.
-New vacua appear in both $\phi^\ast_1\phi_1=0$ and $\phi^\ast_2\phi_2=0$ direction.
-The system can break down to any of the vacua.
-In graph (c) and (d) of Fig. \ref{fig:veff} the coupling $g_2$ is stronger than $g_1$.
-The vacua appear only in $\phi^\ast_1\phi_1=0$ direction.
-Hence, the $U(1)\times U(1)$ symmetry is spontaneously broken to $U(1)$ symmetry by the quantum fluctuations.
-At the new vacuum the field $\phi_2$ stays in the insulator phase and field $\phi_1$ is in the superfluid phase.